 Nutritional information is based on third-party calculations and should be considered an estimate only.
 Actual nutritional content will vary based upon brands used, measuring methods, cooking method, portion sizes, and more.

-This banana cake recipe was first published March 2018.
-The recipe remains unchanged, but the content of the post has been updated to include more helpful information as well as a how-to video tutorial.
+This banana cake recipe was first published in March 2018.
+The recipe is unchanged, but the content of the post has been updated to include more helpful information and a video tutorial.

 Lise